awebber00/World_Weather_Analysis/README.md

     Wind speed
     Weather description (for example, clouds, fog, light rain, clear sky)
     ```
-- Adding the collected data to a new DataFrame
+- Added the collected data to a new DataFrame

 ![Data Frame](Resources/ReadMeDataFrame.png)

 ### Part 2
-- Use input statements to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.
+- Used input statements to retrieve customer weather preferences, then used those preferences to identify potential travel destinations and nearby hotels.
-- Show those destinations on a marker layer map with pop-up markers.
+- Displayed those destinations on a marker layer map with pop-up markers.

 ![Map Markers](Resources/ReadMeMarkers.png)

 ### Part 3
-- Use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
+- Used the Google Directions API to create a travel itinerary that shows the route between four cities chosen from a customer’s possible travel destinations.
-- Create a marker layer map with a pop-up marker for each city on the itinerary.
-Mode of transportation was driving.
+- Created a marker layer map with a pop-up marker for each city on the itinerary.
+The mode of transportation chosen was by car.

 ![Map Routing](Resources/ReadMeRoute.png)